AnomalyJx/WebWhot/README.md

-# Flux [nowhere near finished]
+# Whot! [nowhere near finished]

-Flux is a fast-paced card game where the objective is to be the first player to get rid of all your cards.
+Whot! is a fast-paced card game where the objective is to be the first player to get rid of all your cards.
 This is a web version of the popular card game "Whot!".
 Thanks to @einaregilsson for this cards.js: https://einaregilsson.github.io/cards.js/

 ## Gameplay